What You Need to Know about Pennsylvania’s Clean Slate Law

 However, first-degree misdemeanors involving violence or sexual misconduct are generally excluded.
 But this isn’t to say that all violent crimes are excluded from the clean slate act.
 For example, simple assault – which is a violent offense – is eligible for sealing, because it is a second-degree misdemeanor.
 On the other hand, an assault committed by a person over 21 against a victim under the age of 12 is not eligible for sealing, because it is a first-degree misdemeanor.

-Starting last month, you can file a petition for the sealing of offenses that are newly eligible under the Act 56.
-By the summer of 2020, the government of Pennsylvania will start automatically sealing some qualifying crimes, so you will no longer have to spend the money and take the time to file a petition on your own.
-In any case, your offense will not be eligible for sealing until you have served your sentence and paid all court costs and fees associated with your conviction.
+You can file a petition for the sealing of offenses that are newly eligible under the Act 56.
+Your offense will not be eligible for sealing until you have served your sentence and paid all court costs and fees associated with your conviction.

 When Should I Consider Expungement Instead of Sealing?